-Chicken Mole Enchiladas, or Enmoladas, are amazing!
+Chicken Enchiladas with an easy Mole sauce recipe, also known as Enmoladas, are amazing!
 The Mole sauce is thick and rich with a deep delicious flavor.
 It easy because (1) the mole cooks in a pan and purees in the blender (2) it uses rotisserie chicken, so you only need to shred it!
 The mole has tomato sauce, green chilis, garlic, adobo sauce, and spices that balance so harmoniously with unsweetened chocolate and cinnamon for the amazing Mole flavor. #familydinners #enchiladas #chickendinners #easychickenrecipes

 Peel and dice the onion.
 Peel and chop the garlic.
 Shave or fine chop the chocolate.
 Slice the tortillas.
 (Everything will get blended later)

 To a preheated hot pan, add the olive oil, onions, and garlic.
 Turn the heat to medium and cook, stirring frequently to ensure they do not burn.
 Cook for 5 minutes until translucent.

 While onion is cooking, prepare the chicken.
 Cut off or pull the white meat off the chicken bones, discarding the skin. (see notes for how to use the bones!)
 Shred the chicken with fingers or forks.

 Add the other sauce ingredients and cook, stirring just until the chocolate melts and everything is combined.